aakash-hestabit/LaunchPad/learnings-week2.md

 | ![](image-9.png) | ![](image-10.png) |

 ## Day 4
 On this day, I focused on modular JavaScript functions and explored LocalStorage for persisting data across page reloads.
 I practiced debugging using DevTools breakpoints and watch expressions and built custom JS utilities like debounce, throttle.
-As a hands-on project, I created a Todo app that persists tasks on refresh using LocalStorage.
+As a hands-on project, I created a Todo app that persists tasks on refresh using LocalStorage including all the basic functionalities of Adding, Editing, Deleting and marking tasks as complete.
 Additionally, I learned error handling with `try/catch` and implemented an error boundary folder to log errors systematically in `logs/errors.md`.

-## Todo App Project
+### Todo App ScreenShots

 | Initial Loading (Tasks from LocalStorage) | Modal for Adding/Editing Tasks |
 |-----------------------------------------|-------------------------------|